 Yes, contact us via email for a fully tailored quote.

 Our current yearly capacity for supplies is about 20.000 sets.

-The selection of wood and categorization is one of the key knowledge of VIOLINMAPLE.
+The selection of wood and categorization is one of the critical knowledge of VIOLINMAPLE.

-Our BEST category is THREE STAR one, followed by DOUBLE STAR and SINGLE STAR.
+Our BEST category is THREE STAR, followed by DOUBLE STAR and SINGLE STAR.

 Each piece is marked by a grade mark on the side of the wood.

-Due to stock availability reasons, you can get a THREE-star neck also with the SINGLE or DOUBLE STAR BACK or One Piece Back as is the higher grade like you ordered and we always match NECKs/RIBs to the BACK/OPB
+Due to stock availability reasons, you can get a THREE-star neck with the SINGLE or DOUBLE STAR BACK or One Piece Back as is the higher grade like you ordered, and we always match NECKs/RIBs to the BACK/OPB.

 All the NECKS are marked with quality grade marks on the side.

-We guarantee that you will get only pieces that you can use to build your instrument, if not we offer replace/refund for piece.
+We guarantee that you will get only pieces that you can use to build your instrument.
+If not, we offer to replace/refund.